IgorBrizack/mfa-authentication-backend/README.md

    - Grab your AccountSID and Auth Token

-   - Create your service and give it a name
+   - Create your service at Develop >>> Verify and give it a name

-   - After service creation at service Settings Grab your Service Sid
+   - After service creation at service settings **grab your Service Sid**

+   - If you want, is possible at the TOTP option to change the name that will appers in the authentication App.

    <p align="center">
     <img src="./src/assets/twillio_acc_sid_auth_token.png" alt="acc_sid_auth_token" width="500" height="300">